-Main Assumptions of the (Ricardian) Model
+Main Assumptions of the Model

-- 2 Countries: Denmark(D) and Greece (G) - 2 Goods: Agricultural (A) and Manufacturing (M) - Labour is the only factor of production, and all workers are identical within each country. - Labour productivity differs across countries (possibly due to differences in technology). - Labour productivity remains constant as output changes, i.e. both marginal and average cost are constant. - Perfect competition prevails, and so prices are equal to marginal and average costs.
+- 2 Countries: Denmark(D) and Greece (G) - 2 Goods: Agricultural (A) and Manufacturing (M) - Labour is the only factor of production, and all workers are identical within each country. - Labour productivity varies across countries (possibly due to differences in technology). - Labour productivity remains constant as output changes. - The supply of labor in each country is constant. - Perfect competition prevails in all markets.

 The Table below shows the units of labour required to produce 1 unit of each good in each country.
-Thus, to produce 1 unit of M in Greece (G) you need 4 units of labour, whereas in Denmark (D) you need 1 unit of labour.
+Thus, for example, to produce 1 unit of M in Greece (G) you need 4 units of labour, whereas in Denmark (D) you need 1 unit of labour.
 We observe that, for both goods, you need fewer units of labour in D than in G. We thus say that D has absolute advantage in the production of both goods over G (i.e. D it is more productive in both goods).
 However, the productivity advantage of D (over G) is four times as high in M, and "only" twice as high in A. Thus, D has comparative advantage in M. By same token, although G has absolute disadvantage in both goods, it has comparative advantage in A (in A, Greece has 50% of Danish productivity, and in M, 25% of Danish productivity - thus Greece is comparatively better in A).